 I heard a scraping sound and pivoted to see a chair hurtling toward us.
-Inspired by my partner, I used a freezing charm, immobilising it mid air.
+Inspired by my partner, I used a Freezing Charm, immobilising it mid-air.
 Remus and I stood back to back, defending ourselves against flying pens, books, and statuary.
-I hollered, "Do you have shite for brains instead of ectoplasm?
+I hollered, "Do you have shit for brains instead of ectoplasm?
 We can hold you off all night.
 This mayhem isn't going to get you anything but grounded to the attic for eternity, Smash."

 "Jim will be so disappointed in you," added Remus.

 The spectre's voice went up and down like a pubescent kid.
 Remus nodded gravely.
-"Yes, Simon, very disappointed I'm afraid.
+"Yes, Simon, very disappointed, I'm afraid.
 He trusted you to contact him if anyone broke in, didn't he?
-You weren't supposed to attack intruders, were you?"
+You weren't supposed to attack intruders."

 "But, but I thought you were going to take Melanie away from Jonas."

 I whirled to look over my partner's shoulder.
 The ghost was visible now, floating near the doorway.
-Although translucent gray, I got the impression that he'd been a tow headed, baby-faced teenager.
+Although translucent grey, I got the impression that he'd been a towheaded, baby-faced teenager.
 Simon couldn't have been more than fourteen when he died.
-Thin shoulders clad in a MegaMaggot tee hunched when Remus said, "We came here to find Melanie, to learn why she left home.
+Thin shoulders clad in a MegaMaggot shirt hunched when Remus said, "We came here to find Melanie and learn why she left home.
 Her mother needs to know her daughter is safe.
 You remember how mothers worry, don't you?"

 "Yeh."
 Crossing his arms, the ghost said, "I was supposed to open the window and send Lars, the owl, but Mel screamed for me and…I forgot."
 Looking around the room, his face scrunched.
-"Man, I'm so in trouble."
+"Man, I'm in so much trouble."